welcome to my journey

 So, my name is Emma Louise, I'm a regular mum of 3 with a handful of stepchildren and grandchildren too.

 I was always the weird one at school, you know the ones right... a little bit different, slightly odd you might say.
-I didn’t care what boys were popular, what was the latest fashion or what crazy big ass hairsprayed, blowdried fringe was the ‘in thing’…yawn…boring.
+I didn’t care which boys were popular, what was the latest fashion or what crazy big ass hairsprayed, blowdried fringe was the ‘in thing’…yawn…boring.
 I instead found an interest in reading and absorbing information from those closest to me.

 My Nanna and Grandad had some strange books, really old, dusty, fusty smelling books that look like they might crumble into dust if you touched them.
 I can only remember bits and bobs about what I read in those books, but they weren’t the sort of books you would find on a shelf in your standard bookshop, not back then anyway.